PREVIEW-U.S. banks' Q3 profits set to shrink on economic risks, deal slump

 NEW YORK, Oct 7 (Reuters) - The biggest U.S. banks are expected to report weaker third-quarter profits as the economy slowed and volatile markets put the brakes on dealmaking.

-Four of the nation's largest lenders -- JPMorgan Chase & Co JPM.N, Wells Fargo WFC.N, Citigroup Inc C.N and Morgan Stanley MS.N -- will report third-quarter earnings Friday, Oct.
-14.
+Four of the nation's largest lenders - JPMorgan Chase & Co JPM.N, Wells Fargo & Co WFC.N, Citigroup Inc C.N and Morgan Stanley MS.N - will report third-quarter earnings on Friday of next week.

 The results are expected to show a slide in net income after turbulent markets choked off investment-banking activity and lenders set aside more rainy-day funds to cover losses from borrowers who fall behind on their payments.